hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 A participant directory is needed when initiating the protocol for the first time.
 This directory includes the number of participants, each participant’s EC public key, and the shares they own.

-Each participant generates a random private key and distributes it among the others.
+Each participant generates portions of a secret share and distributes them among the other participants using the following process:

-This allows for verification and aggregation of signatures produced by all shares.
+1. A random private key is created and mathematically split into a known number of total shares.
+   * Using Shamir's Secret Sharing and interpolation polynomials.
-A value derived from this random private key is created for each share using mathematical functions.
-Each value is encrypted with the share owner's public key, ensuring only the intended recipient can read it.
+2. Each portion is encrypted with the share owner's public key, ensuring only the intended recipient can read it.
-When a message is created, all encrypted values are included.
-Only the intended receivers can decrypt their respective portions of the secret element.
+3. A message is created that includes all encrypted values so that only the intended recipients can decrypt their respective portions of the secret share.

 This setup allows participants to share secret information securely.
-The message also contains additional information necessary for signature validation.
+The message also contains additional information necessary for its validation (Such as a polynomial commitment and a NIZK proof).

-Upon receiving a threshold number of messages, each participant decrypts the information encrypted with their public key, aggregates it, and generates a private key for each owned share.
+Upon receiving a threshold number of messages, each participant:

+1. Validates the message and decrypts the information encrypted with their public key.
+2. Aggregates the decrypted information to generate a private key for each owned share.
-They also retrieve a public key for each share in the system to validate signatures.
+3. Retrieves a public key for each share in the system to validate signatures.

-Individual signing can now begin.
+Individual signing can then begin.
 Participants use the private information of their shares to sign messages.

-When signatures from at least threshold number of parties are combined, an aggregate signature is created.
+An aggregate signature is created when signatures from at least the threshold number of parties are combined.
 This aggregate signature can be validated using the combined value of the public shares in the directory.

 The process restarts whenever the number of participants or the shares assigned to each change.
 However, the initially generated group public key remains unchanged to maintain consistency.
-New secret information for shares is created using existing data, ensuring that the aggregate signature can still be verified with the original group public key.
+New secret information for shares is created using existing data, ensuring the aggregate signature can still be verified with the original group public key.

 #### Implementation details
 Before starting, all participants should agree on a `SignatureSchema` they will use.